the-krafty-koder/mastering/notes/frontend/dom.md

 3. Minify CSS → Remove whitespace and comments.
 4. Use compressed images (webpn for png/jpeg)
 5. Lazy load images (use loading='lazy') and iframes

+# Handle browser compatibility

+- Use feature detection tools like Modernizr to check if features are supported before using.
+- Use CSS resets or normalize css to reduce style differences across browsers.
+- Cross browser testing using tools like Browserstack
+- Add fallbacks for older browsers such as polyfills in js or
+  @support in CSS

+# Single Page Applications

+Apps that load a single HTML Page and dynamically update page data without refreshing the page.